kmarkus/microblx/docs/user/tutorial.rst

 In case there is no value in the port ,an error is signaled, and nominal velocity is set to zero.
-This will always happens in the first interation, since the controller did step yet, thus no velocity command is available.
+This will always happens in the first interaction, since the controller did step yet, thus no velocity command is available.

 Step 4: Stop and clean-up functions